-Minors who run away from home, from the people responsible for their care or from the institution where they have been placed (Note: including residence during holidays, ...).[complete]
+Minors who run away from home, from the people responsible for their care or from the institution where they have been placed.

 Abduction by a third person

 Abductions of minors by anyone other than the parents or persons with parental authority.